KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 *Fix HGR so engines are not modified (done via engine config sets instead) *Add RedAV8R's Kethane volume fixes
 *Update ECLSS config; add TACLS config.
 Both should work correctly when their respective mods are present and not do anything when they're not.
+*Made the refueling pump toggleable (in VAB/SPH and in flight)

 v6.2 \/
 *Added new fuels from RedAV8R